UMB-Heatmap/heatmap/readMe.txt

-**** Otherwise, all algorithms work with all visuals **** if having errors with gif creation for distribution, 3d_scatter, or 3d_walk, check that you have:
+**** Otherwise, all algorithms work with all visuals ****

+    - if having errors with gif creation for distribution, 3d_scatter, or 3d_walk, check that you have: heatmaps/3d_scatter/ heatmaps/3d_walk/ heatmaps/distribution/
-    heatmaps/3d_scatter/
-    heatmaps/3d_walk/
-    heatmaps/distribution/
+        heatmaps/shadedrelief/
     subfolders in the heatmaps folder

+    - if having errors with running visualizations, check that you have updated versions of python and other dependencies listed above

     Lagged Fibonacci arguments:
         ./prng [other arguments] -a lfg -O "operator_char,j_int,k_int"